Reavenk/UIDock_Dev/README.md

 The scene SampleScene shows a simple demo of how to use.
 See the script Test.cs for its implementation.

+This is the development/testing and sample repository that contains the core library as a submodule.
+To only reference the core library, see https://github.com/Reavenk/UIDock_Core.

 # How To Modify

 Assigned of different layout variables and assets is done in a DockProps file.
 It